Haslingden Corporation Tramways

 Steam tram drivers and conductors

-The crews of a Haslingden Corporation steam tram (unidentified) and Accrington Corporation Tramways electric Tramcar No 16 pose for the camera at Baxenden — the photograph was taken between January and September 1908, when Haslingden ran its own steam trams, before handing over the newly electrified section between Baxenden and Haslingden to the ACT.
+The crews of a Haslingden Corporation Tramways steam tram (unidentified) and Accrington Corporation Tramways electric Tramcar No 16 pose for the camera at Baxenden — the photograph was taken between January and September 1908, when Haslingden ran its own steam trams, before handing over operation of the newly electrified section between Baxenden and Haslingden to the ACT.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 A crowded street scene, apparently depicting the last 'steamer' from Haslingden, presumably at Baxenden, and supposedly taken on the 5th September 1908.
 An electric tramway standard is visible in the larger photograph.
 The conductor (right) is wearing an informal jacket and a flat cap.
 Photo courtesy of Duncan Holden.